SheetalMaurya/MvvmCross-Wiki/MonoTouch.Dialog-data-binding-without-full-MvvmCross-framework.md

 https://github.com/slodge/MvvmCross/tree/master/Sample%20-%20SimpleDialogBinding/SimpleBinding

 ##Setup
-It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in information about which `IValueConverter`s should be registered for data-binding:
+It uses a simplified MvvmCross setup in the AppDelegate class - this setup only passes in information about which `IValueConverter` classes should be registered for data-binding:

 ```
 MvxSimpleTouchDialogBindingSetup.Initialise(typeof(Converters.Converters));